 In 174BC he appointed Jason as a puppet high priest in Jerusalem, who introduced the gymnasium, a men's centre for nude sport, also a second centre for youths 16 and older.
 The priests and the elite Jews were attracted to it, thus changing their focus from the Temple to this pagan gymnasium.
 In 171BC a second puppet high priest, Menelaus, who was not from the high priestly lineage, won Antiochus's approval when he promised more money for the crown, derived from extortion of higher taxes, and then plundering the temple treasury in 169BC.
 Antiochus also settled foreigners into areas contiguous to Jerusalem, which increased tensions and conflicts between the Jewish people and their pagan neighbors.
 Many Jews fled Jerusalem and found freedom from Hellenism in the surrounding deserts, villages and countryside towns.

-In 164BC, following a guerrilla "hit and run" battle against Syrian General Lysias which was won by Judas Maccabee at Beth Zur, just north of Hebron, the Syrians were routed.
+In 164BC, the Syrians were routed, following a guerrilla "hit and run" battle against Syrian General Lysias which was won by Judas Maccabee at Beth Zur, just north of Hebron.
 In the month of Kislev (December), the temple was rededicated to God in the feast of Hanukkah (Dedication).
 At the same time King Antiochus IV died from bowel disease (according to

 In 162 BC this boy king set out with General Lysias to retake Jerusalem.
 Menelaus, who was then living in Syria, was travelling with them, looking to retake his position as high priest.
 General Lysias pointed him out to the king as the source of all their problems with the Jews, and Menelaus was executed instead at Beroea (Aleppo).
 Following an unsuccessful attack upon Jerusalem, a temporary peace treaty was made between Syria and the Maccabees.

-However, Demetrius I, son of an earlier king Seleucus IV and the nephew of Antiochus IV, appointed Alcimus to be the High Priest of Jerusalem.
-He arrived back from Rome in 161BC, and killed his young cousin, Antiochus V, also General Lysias.
+However, Demetrius I, son of an earlier king Seleucus IV and the nephew of Antiochus IV, arrived back from Rome in 161BC.
+He killed his young cousin, Antiochus V, also General Lysias, and appointed Alcimus to be the High Priest of Jerusalem.
 Demetrius then sent his General Bacchides to restore Alcimus in Jerusalem, defeating and killing Judas Maccabee in battle in 160BC.

 Judas's brother Jonathan now became leader of the rebellion, and with his brother Simon waged war against Bacchides.